Alumnus scoops the Entrepreneur Award 2021 at the Study UK Alumni Awards in Mauritius

 The Alumni Awards recognise the impact that alumni of UK higher education institutions have had in their chosen field and how their studies in the UK have contributed to their success.

-On Thursday 8 April, Computing alumnus Melwyn Madelon was presented with the Entrepreneurial Award in recognition of his innovative services to governments, funding agencies, NGOs and the private sector.
+On Thursday 8 April, BSc (Hons) Computing alumnus Melwyn Madelon was presented with the Entrepreneurial Award in recognition of his innovative services to governments, funding agencies, NGOs and the private sector.
 Since graduating from Portsmouth in 2006, Melwyn has been making huge strides in the business world in his home country of Mauritius and we wanted to find out more about his journey:

 In 2002, I had completed my Higher School Education and was travelling to the UK for the first time.
 My sister had informed me that commonwealth scouts had been invited for the Queen’s Golden Jubilee Parade at Windsor Castle.
 This event was very special to me since Mauritius, my home country, had become a republic and I was the last scout to have received the Queen’s Scout Award.